MizxGaming/Kozy/README.md

 - **Persistence**: LocalStorage for 100% client-side data privacy.
 - **Design**: Glassmorphism UI with Space Mono & Quicksand typography.

-## 🤖 Credits & Origin
+## 🌈 Origin
 This project was born out of a desire to pass the time through **Vibe Coding**.

-It was developed collaboratively with **Gemini (Google's AI)**, who handled the architectural mapping, logic implementation, and bug squashing while maintaining the "cozy" aesthetic vision.
+It focuses on creating a seamless, aesthetically pleasing environment where productivity feels natural and cozy.

 ## 🚀 Getting Started
 1. Clone the repo.